qurator-spk/eynollah/README.md

-# Textline Detection
+# Eynollah
-> Detect textlines in document images
+> Document Layout Analysis

 ## Introduction
-This tool (eynollah) performs border, region and textline detection and scaling and enhancing from document image data and returns the results as [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML).
+This tool (eynollah) performs document layout analysis (segmentation) from document image data and returns the results as [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML).

+It can currently detect the following layout classes:
+* Border
+* Textregion
+* Image
+* Textline
+* Separator
+* Marginalia
+* Initial

-The goal of this project is to extract textlines of a document in order to feed them to an OCR model.
-This is achieved by four successive stages as follows:
+The final goal is to feed the output to an OCR model.

+The tool uses a combination of various models and heuristics:
 * [Border detection](https://github.com/qurator-spk#border-detection)
 * [Layout detection](https://github.com/qurator-spk#layout-detection)
 * [Textline detection](https://github.com/qurator-spk#textline-detection)